 The following are some of our most asked foundation items

 - Ai can replace a concrete slab foundation with a raised wood floor and design the first floor joist.
+The cost depends on the complexity.

 - All foundations are designed and laid out with hook tie down rebar in the bottom riser horizontal seams, rebar into each of the riser wall seams and a rebar extends up in the front and back of each entryway riser panel, first floor door dormer and other areas.
 The building plans are specific about rebar locations and size.
 The riser seams are filled with concrete as the dome kit is assembled.
 Once the riser wall seams (horizontal and vertical) are filled with concrete the dome is secure to the slab.
 The riser panel placement is based on an radii dimension that is taken from the center of the floor to the inside surface of the riser panels.
 When the riser panel’s bottom seam areas are filled, the concrete continues along the side of the foundation.
 If your dome is built on a basement or pilings or columns, rebars are designed to come up into each riser wall seam from the basement walls, pilings or columns.